brainstorm/rigolcsv2vcd/README.md

 # Rigol CSV to VCD converter

 This crate intends to transform the CSV output from a [Rigol PLA2216 logic analyser probe][PLA2216] to [VCD format][VCD].
-That is from:
+From Rigol support:

+> The instrument is combining LA channels D0-D7 together, so that channel 0 is bit 0 and channel 7 is bit 7, this would be the same for LA channels D8-D15.

+So the goal is to convert this string data:

 ```
 Time(s),D7-D0,D15-D8,t0 = -0.01s, tInc = 1e-09,